imranpollob/MSigDB/README.md

-# Download and pasre MSigDB data
+# Download and parse MSigDB data

 ### Installation

+For the first time only
 ```bash
 # create a new virtual environment
 python -m venv venv